Ammaar-Alam/java-ChatApp/README.md

 # Chat Application

-An engaging real-time chat application using Node.js, Express, and Socket.IO, enabling users to interact in a shared space with instant message delivery.
+This project is a real-time chat application built with Node.js, Express, and Socket.IO.
+It allows users to join a chat room, send messages, and see other users in the room.

 ## Live Demo